-Angel investors in the Netherlands tend to invest in companies they understand and where they can contribute to the management decision.
-Since Angel investing is based on personal preference they gravitate towards products they themselves might use.
-Find out about the different types of investors in the Netherlands, what kind of industries they mostly invest in and what is the best way to approach Angel investors.
+Angel investors in the Netherlands tend to invest in companies they understand and where they can contribute to the management decisions.
+Since Angel investing is based on personal gut-feel they gravitate towards products they themselves might use.
+Find out about the different types of investors in the Netherlands, what kind of industries they mostly invest in, and what is the best way to approach Angel investors.

 Angel Investors in the Netherlands